sigma-engineering/blog-combinators/post.md

 ### Pros:

+- simple contract
 - expressive, declarative
-- functional, immutable
+- functional, immutable, composable
-- actual language grammar implementation can be terse, maps closesly to EBNF for the language
+- actual language grammar implementation can be terse, maps closely to EBNF for the language
 - doesn't rely on exception handling
 - backtracking is trivially easy, doesn't require managing a stack

 ### Cons:

-- lots of indirection / abstraction
+- introduces a layer of indirection / abstraction
-- the `sequence` combinator can be difficult to type, unless you have a nice way of expressing mapped tuples in your language's type system
+- the type of the `sequence` combinator may be difficult to express strictly enough
 - requires a language with first class functions

 # Appendix